ankanch/GSoC2017-projects/README.md

 - **_static_**:Flask default folder to store JavaScript and CSS.
 - **_templates_**:Flask default folder to store HTML files.
 - **_Utilities_**:Function which will help to manage session,call analyze and so on
+- **_app.py_**: This is the entry for the web interface, including start cache cleaner and loading balance.
 - **_index.py_**:Flask view functions script where to perform rendering HTML file and process HTTP request.

 ## Making it runnable on the server